cloudquery/cloudquery/website/pages/blog/azure-cost-optimization-with-cloudquery.md

 ### Final Query

-Now that we have a query that returns the ResourceId and CostUSD columns, we can use that to correlate the data with the `azure_resources` view.
+Now that we have a query that returns the `res_id` and `cost_usd` columns, we can use that to correlate the data with the `azure_resources` view.
 We can do this by using the above query to get the _Resource ID_, and then using that to find the data in the `azure_resources` view (match using `LOWER()`, as the ids don't always match case-wise).
 Something like:

 ```sql copy
 WITH cost_by_res AS (